zasasamar2129/ZPOTIFY-FA/README.md

 ## Contact

 For any inquiries or feedback, please contact the creator:
-- Telegram: @AdibNikjou
+- Telegram: @Itachi2129
-- Email: adib.n7789@gmail.com
+- Email: zasasamar2129@gmail.com

 ## Acknowledgments